2ndSightLab/ai-cfn/README.md

 # ai-cfn
-CloudFormation temlpates created with Amazon Q Developer
+CloudFormation temlpates and scripts created with Amazon Q Developer